kisanme/bookstore-symfony/README.md

 * Books are added into the database by default.
 For now new books are entered via the DBMS.

 ## Setting up
 These instructions are for setting up the database and the project up and running on a local dev environment.
+Run these instructions in the given order.

 ### Making changes to the .env and .env.test files
 The following needs to be modified in the `.env` and `.env.test` files: